Oluwxtope/socket-programming/README.md

 This means the client will attempt to connect to the server named ubuntu2004-002 on port 1024 and provide the server with the request code 13 and the message "A man, a plan, a canal—Panama!"
 7. The server will send you a reversal of the message.
 In this example: "!amanaP—lanac a ,nalp a ,nam A".
 The client will terminate.
 8. The server will continue to listen for clients attempting to connect.
-Run the client program once more and repeat step 6 with a different message.
+Run the client program once more by going back to step 6 with a different message.
+9. To terminate anyone of the programs, hit Ctrl + C

 ## Miscellaneous info
 1. Both programs were written in Python 3.
 They will not run properly if you initiate it in the command line with "python 'program.py'" instead of "python3 'program.py'"